MrE-Fog/Blink-swiftx/README.md

 let kLightURLString : String = "http://salty.local:8888/light"
 ```

 Here are a few screenshots from working application.
+It show current state of led (on or off states are displayed with corresponding colors of the background and the bulb).
+Tap the bulb to switch led state.

 ![Lights on](https://raw.githubusercontent.com/snyuryev/Blink-swift/master/light-on.jpg)